maxsv0/mega-iq-ui/README.md

 ## Further help

-Visit our [GitHub Sponsorship page](https://github.com/sponsors/maxsv0) if you would like to become a sponsor and support the [www.mega-iq.com](https://www.mega-iq.com).
+Visit our [GitHub Sponsorship page](https://github.com/sponsors/maxsv0) if you would like to become a sponsor and support the Mega-IQ.

 ## Production server
 Local end-point URL: